 - AquaBeam waterjet resection means that there are no incisions.

 - Robotic technology allows for precise, predictable and consistent outcomes.

 - Low rate of complications pertaining to urinary incontinence, erectile and/or ejaculatory dysfunction.

 If you’re interested in being evaluated for an enlarged prostate, or you’d like to discuss Aquablation Therapy for enlarged prostate, contact Urology Austin to schedule an appointment.
-Currently, Dr. David Cuellar, Dr. David Freidberg and Dr. Rob Dickinson are performing Aquablation for enlarged prostate.
+Currently, Dr. David Cuellar, Dr. David Freidberg, Dr. Rob Dickinson and Dr. Elizabeth Mobley are performing Aquablation for enlarged prostate.

 Patient videos courtesy of Procept BioRobotics

 Note for first video – This video was produced in 2016.
 At the end of the video it states that it is not available in the United States.
 Since that time, the Aquablation procedure has been approved and is being performed.